Einstein’s 5th Dimension and the Beyond

-Anyone who does not feel like mathematics and physics can, of course, start with the second part: Is there Evidence for a Beyond?
+Anyone who is not keen about dealing with mathematics and physics, can of course start with the second part: Is there an Evidence for a Beyond?

-In the second part I go into the near – death experiences and what one can deduce from this, the beyond.
+In the second part I deal with the near – death experiences and what one can deduce from this, the beyond.
 In this part, it’s all about questions of reality and provability.